Saturday, January 7, 2017

 Wade Zahares' studio.
 PWM

-Well, now you have a sense of what this particular project manager dabbles in throughout the course of a year of working on the Narcissus project.
+Well, now you have a sense of what this particular project manager dabbles in throughout a year of working on the Narcissus project.
 I'd enjoy hearing from you.
 Express your thoughts, ideas, suggestions, and words of encouragement, as we continue to move the project forward. p.morse31@gmail.com or through the blog comments option.

 Narcissus project manager Phil Morse (left)